 4.0 Units.
+3 lecture and 3 lab hrs/wk.
 Prerequisite: Art 270.
-Three lecture and three laboratory hours weekly.
+Advisories: Art 113 and 130.

 Advanced and in-depth interpretation of the common class project with greater expectations of further technical and conceptual development.
-Mentoring of beginning students, lab assistance in glaze preparation, kiln loading and firing.
-Advanced proficiency with various types of clay bodies and glaze formulation, including stoneware, porcelain, and low fire techniques.
-Concentration on individual projects which illustrate more comprehensive aesthetic understanding.
-Art 271 is a continuation of Art 270.
+Mentoring of beginning students, lab assistance in glaze calculation, kiln loading and firing.
+Advanced proficiency with various types of clay bodies and glaze formulation.
+Concentration on individual projects which illustrate more comprehensive aesthetic understanding and technical independence.
 (CSU)